slatedocs/slate/source/includes/applications.md

 Parameter | Description | Example
 ----------|-------------------|----------
-name | Returns the application resource with the specified name | "/?name=My%20New%20Application" priority | Returns a list of application resources with the specified priority | "/?priority=0-none" created | Returns a list of application resources created on the specified date | "/?created=" updated | Returns a list of application resources updated on the specified date ordering | Returns a list of application resources ordered by the specified field.
-Accepted input: name | "?ordering=name"
+name | Returns application resource with specified name | "/?name=My%20New%20App" priority | Returns a list of application resources with specified priority | "/?priority=0-none" created | Returns a list of application resources created on the specified date | "/?created=" updated | Returns a list of application resources updated on the specified date ordering | Returns a list of application resources ordered by the specified field. | "/?ordering=name"

 ---